-Training: Implementing and maintaining an ORM Framework will require a thorough understanding from staff of their roles and responsibilities.
-Insurers should outline in their ORM Frameworks the policies/processes used to ensure that staff are adequately trained on an ongoing basis.
-The ORM Framework should also outline how it reviews the adequacy of its training processes.
+Training: Implementing and maintaining an ORM framework will require a thorough understanding from staff of their roles and responsibilities.
+Insurers should outline in their ORM frameworks the policies/processes used to ensure that staff are adequately trained on an on-going basis.
+The ORM framework should also outline how it reviews the adequacy of its training processes.

-- Documentation: Insurers should ensure they have current, accurate and complete documentation of their entire ORM Framework.
-This includes items/documents like a risk registry, risk appetite statements, model risk management policies, model documentation, key decisions, process documentation, interactions among the three lines of defence, use of key risk indicators, etc. Insurers should also ensure they log the materialization of any operational risks or near misses as well as any exercises used to learn from these events (e.g. root cause analysis).
-Any information relevant to the creation and maintenance of the ORM Framework and in decision-making throughout the ORM Cycle should be documented. - Periodic reviews: Changes in operational, market or other conditions may render certain policies, processes or other elements inadequate, thereby requiring revision.
-An insurer's ORM Framework should outline how it would monitor the appropriateness of all elements of its framework and, if deemed necessary, how the insurer would adjust them.
-This includes but is not limited to training, documentation, risk appetite statement and governance structures.
+- Documentation: Insurers should ensure that they have current, accurate, and complete documentation of their entire ORM framework.
+This includes items/documents such as a risk registry, risk appetite statements, model risk management policies, model documentation, key decisions, process documentation, interactions between the three lines of defence, use of key risk indicators, etc. Insurers should also ensure they log the materialization of any operational risks or near misses as well as any exercises used to learn from these events, e.g. root cause analysis.
+Any information relevant to the creation and maintenance of the ORM framework and in decision-making throughout the ORM lifecycle should be documented. - Periodic reviews: Changes in operational, market, or other conditions may render certain policies, processes, or other elements inadequate, thereby requiring revision.
+An insurer's ORM framework should outline how it would monitor the appropriateness of all elements of its framework and, if deemed necessary, how the insurer would adjust them.
+This includes but is not limited to training, documentation, risk appetite statement, and governance structures.